Julia Pavón: "40% of the members of the Orders of the Hospital and the Temple in the 12th and 13th centuries were women".

 As Pavón explains, the goal of the research has been twofold.
 On the one hand, "to take the research of the military orders, specifically, the Order of St. John and the Temple, out of the traditional historiographical field of study, because it has usually focused on questions of their government, internal organization, economic projection and links with the Holy Land, since they are institutions that were born in the wake of the Crusades".

 And in relation to this end, a second goal: "To study the manifestations of the religiosity of these orders, that is to say, how they transmit and project their experiential, religious and spiritual models".
-In this sense, the work has shown how these European institutions functioned in the twelfth and twentieth centuries as an engine of transformation of social ties and religiosity.
+In this sense, the work has shown how these European institutions functioned in the twelfth and thirteenth centuries as an engine for the transformation of social ties and religiosity.

 Debunking myths